unimarkup/specification/markup/blocks/heading.md

 **Types:**

-All headings are part of the `heading` type.
+All headings are subtypes of the `heading` type.
 Each heading has its own type `heading-<heading level>`.